Logarithmic regret bounds for continuous-time average-reward Markov decision processes: Asymptotic Instance-Dependent Regret Lower Bound

 \item Define

 with the convention that the fraction is 0 if both the numerator and denominator are 0.
-This constant $C(\mathcal{M})$ provides an aggregate measure of importance of all the critical state-action pairs, which in turn characterizes the level of difficulty for learning in the CTMDP $\mathcal{M}$ as we will see in Theorem~\ref{thm:main}.
-Note that $C(\mathcal{M})=0$ only in the degenerate cases when all policies are optimal (i.e. $a \in O(x;\mathcal{M})$ for all $a$) and/or none of the non-optimal actions can be made optimal by changing only its transition probability vector and the rate of holding times (i.e. $ \Delta \Theta(s, a ; \mathcal{M}) = \emptyset$).
+This constant $C(\mathcal{M})$ provides an aggregate measure of importance of all the critical state-action pairs, which in turn characterizes the level of difficulty for learning in the CTMDP $\mathcal{M}$ as we will see in Theorem~\ref{thm:main}. \rev{Intuitively, the suboptimality gap $\phi^*(s, a ; \mathcal{M})$ quantifies the regret incurred when one selects a sub-optimal action $a$ for state $s$, and $1/K(s, a; \mathcal{M})$ (multiplied by $\log N$) quantifies the minimal number of times of such an sub-optimal action has to be explored.} Note that $C(\mathcal{M})=0$ only in the degenerate cases when all policies are optimal (i.e. $a \in O(x;\mathcal{M})$ for all $a$) and/or none of the non-optimal actions can be made optimal by changing only its transition probability vector and the rate of holding times (i.e. $ \Delta \Theta(s, a ; \mathcal{M}) = \emptyset$).

 \end{itemize}